NaironCarneiro/Discover_Marathon_Project_NLW/README.md

 # Projeto_maratona_discover_NLW

-Project realized at the RockeatSeat (NLW) Discover Marathon.
+WEB project developed for the Discover RockeatSeat (NLW) marathon.
+Using HTML, CSS and JavaScript.